 This last finding supports early studies conducted in the 1990s and 2000 which revealed that pets acquired as gifts were no less likely to be relinquished than pets adopted directly by the pet owner.

-home.
+So, if you are considering giving puppies as gift, rest easy knowing that the puppy is likely to live a long life in the recipient’s home.
 But with that said, is there a right and wrong way to give a puppy as a gift?

 As a breeder, I know first hand that many people do in fact purchase puppies as gifts to give to loved ones.